 - by a straight line in a northerly direction to a point on the mean high-water mark at 46° 39.600'S and 168°51.187'E; then

 - by a line in a generally north-westerly direction along the mean high-water mark to the starting point.

-Public notices about the meeting with the local community and the call for written submissions are scheduled to appear in the Southland Times on:
+Public notices about the meeting with the local community and the call for written submissions were scheduled to appear in the Southland Times on: